dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 **Please note:**
 - *EasyEDA saves these crash recovery files on your computer and not on the EasyEDA server.
 Therefore you cannot recover files from a crash on one computer or browser by changing to a different computer or browser.*
 - *And if you cleaned your browser's cache, the recovery files will disappear.*
+- *If you make a mistake to delete a file and remove the cache already, maybe you can find your document back via : [https://easyeda.com/document/recycle](https://easyeda.com/document/recycle).*

+#### Close Account

+If you want to close your account, you can go to [https://easyeda.com/account/close](https://easyeda.com/account/close)
+Before you close your account, please let us know why, and that will make us to be better.

 ### Hotkeys